mgranica/M02-arquitecturas_transaccionales-proyecto_consolidacion/Readme.md

 Table containing a row for each image stored in the system.
 It has the following columns:

 - `id`: String column (36 characters) corresponding to a unique uuid for each image.
 It is the **Primary Key**.
+- `size`: Integer indicating the amount of space occupied by the image.
 - `path`: String identifying the path where the image is stored.
 - `date`: String identifying the date the image was created, in `YYYY-MM-DD HH:MM:SS` format.